Textbooks in the tropics as the Philippines lures students

-CEBU, Philippines (Reuters) - In the Philippines, English language courses come with poolside classrooms, field trips to the beach, and instructors doubling as tour guides.
+CEBU, Philippines, July 17 (Reuters) - In the Philippines, English language courses come with poolside classrooms, field trips to the beach, and instructors doubling as tour guides.

 English is widely spoken in the former American colony, and language proficiency schools have mushroomed across the country, catering to an expanding market of Asian and European students looking to combine English learning with tropical tourism.